-If you have any further questions regarding this incident, please call our toll free respon nce line at This response line is staffed with professionals familiar with this incident and know you can do to protect against misuse of your information.
-The response line is available If you need this letter translated into Spanish, please contact InCord.
+If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at This response line is staffed with professionals familiar with this incident and knowledgeable on what you can do to protect against misuse of your information.
+The response line is available Monday through Friday, 9:00 a.m. to 9:00 p.m.
+Eastern Time.

 Sincerely,